jerichobien360/jerichobien360/README.md

 # Hi there, I'm Jericho Bien 👋
 ## About Me
-Aspiring developer, where I love to build side-projects and contribute related to **Math and Statistics**.
-And I’m open to collaboration on projects anytime.
+Aspiring developer, where I love to build side-projects and contribute.
+I’m also open to collaboration on projects at any time.
 You may contact me at jerichobien360@gmail.com.

 > [!TIP]